Looking for more in About us or Our policies?

 Recording incidents

 Any child protection concerns or disclosures should be recorded by the staff member as soon as possible following the awareness or disclosure.
 In the first instance, this can be in the form of a confidential written note which can then be used to write up a fuller formal report where necessary.
-The following key information should be noted:
+The date and time of the incident or concern arising.

 The information will be stored securely, in accordance with our Data Protection Policy, and signed off by the staff member as an accurate record.